How ZZ Top Survived the ’80s

 How Axl Rose, Johnny Rotten and Ozzy Osbourne all turned down their Rock and Roll Hall of Fame invitations.

 On Sept.
 25, 1980, at 32 years of age, Led Zeppelin drummer John Bonham died, inadvertently bringing an end to one of rock's greatest bands.

 The pop legend had a history of working with rockers.

 20 Years Ago: Santana Reach New Commercial Heights With ‘Supernatural’

 Santana had the biggest-selling album of his career with 'Supernatural,' released on June 15, 1999.

 The Day Mick Taylor Joined the Rolling Stones

-The musical contributions that guitarist Mick Taylor made to the Rolling Stones often take a backseat to the bigger picture of the band's story.
+The guitarist's musical contributions often take a backseat to the bigger picture of their story.